How to view logs and events in real time (preview)

 Copy and paste the yaml file and save it as LogReaderRBAC.yaml.

 apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: containerHealth-log-reader rules: - apiGroups: [""] resources: ["pods/log", "events"] verbs: ["get", "list"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: containerHealth-read-logs-global roleRef: kind: ClusterRole name: containerHealth-log-reader apiGroup: rbac.authorization.k8s.io subjects: - kind: User name: clusterUser apiGroup: rbac.authorization.k8s.io

-If you are configuring this for the first time, you create the cluster rule binding by running the following command:
+If you are configuring it for the first time, you apply the cluster rule binding by running the following command:

 Configure AKS with Azure Active Directory

 AKS can be configured to use Azure Active Directory (AD) for user authentication.
-If you are configuring this for the first time, see Integrate Azure Active Directory with Azure Kubernetes Service.
-During the steps to create the client application and specify the redirect URI, you need to add another URI to the list
+If you are configuring it for the first time, see Integrate Azure Active Directory with Azure Kubernetes Service.
+During the steps to create the client application, specify the following: